Long Branch Pier & Boardwalk History

 Then one of the most fascinating leaders — both civic and commercial — in all Long Branch history came along, Daniel Maher.
 This epic promoter, developer, and politician was a fierce advocate for the city’s oceanfront.
 There he would rule over Long Branch pier and boardwalk culture for 40 years — with a flair and hospitality much missing today.

 Leon F. Minogue ran an arcade on the city pier for over 25 years — operating “a boardwalk concession” as early as Summer 1938.
-In April 1960, the city commission passed its first ordinance regulating the licensing and operation of games of chance and amusement on the boardwalk from South Broadway to Morris Avenue; Minogue was granted the first license.
-Calling his fun palace “as American as Apple pie,” he operated Leon’s Arcade on the pier — the largest in all NJ in its day — before selling out in the early 1970s.
+In April 1960, the city commission passed its first ordinance regulating the licensing and operation of games of chance and amusement on the boardwalk from South Broadway to Morris Avenue; Minogue got the first license.
+Calling his fun palace “as American as Apple Pie,” he operated Leon’s Arcade on the pier — the largest in all NJ in its day — before selling out in the early 1970s.

-In April 1979, the pier was acquired by Ric-Cic, Inc. (Carmen and Thomas Ricci and Pat Cicalese), who invested $1 million in upgrades including the Haunted Mansion which opened in July 1978.
-By 1981, Cicalese was the sole owner.
 In 1985, he re-themed the pier area — coming up with the idea of “Kid’s World” after visiting “Sesame Place” in Pennsylvania.
 The $2.5 million amusement park — primarily for children age 2 to 12 — covered 8 acres along prime city oceanfront.

-Then at the height of late-20th Century appeal, Long Branch pier and boardwalk offered: Pier Pub, Café Bar, Num’s, Big Al’s, Stuff Your Face, Sam’s Famous House of Ribs, and Jimmy’s Jetty for food and drink.
+Then at the height of late-20th Century appeal, the Long Branch pier and boardwalk offered: Pier Pub, Café Bar, Num’s, Big Al’s, Stuff Your Face, Junior’s Sam’s Famous House of Ribs, and Jimmy’s Jetty for food and drink.
 Danny’s Hit-a-Away batting cages, Jungle Golf, Bumper Boats, City Jet, and Cinema 180 for fun.
 And Wizard’s World and Long Branch Arcades, the Water Slide and Haunted Mansion and psychic”Gifted Sara” for some thrills.
 Add the great swimming, surfing, fishing and sun-bathing and it becomes irresistible.

 That last pier would survive past all previous structures, 75 years — until June 1987 when it burned in a spectacular fire.
-It stood an ugly wreck for over a decade and was finally removed in May 1998.
+It stood as an ugly relic for over a decade and was finally removed in May 1998.
 In 2005, the $130 million Pier Village community opened — minus a pier.
 Developer of the upscale 16-acre oceanfront site was Applied Development Company led by brothers David and Michael Barry.

 * * * * *